zephyrproject-rtos/trusted-firmware-m/docs/technical_references/tfm_secure_irq_handling.rst

   is important the macro name matches the platform's handler function for that IRQ source.
 - ``signal``: The name of the signal for this IRQ.
-- ``tfm_irq_priority``: The priority of the IRQ.
-This number must be in the range [0-255] inclusive.
-Please note that some of the less significant bits of this value might be dropped based on the number of priority bits implemented in the platform.

 .. important::